benshimonz/V1/README.md

 ## Min/Max Aggregations on Splits #2 (LSM2)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM2.png)

+- LSM2 appears below a 'split by' below a relationship / path.
+The relationship / path may be wrapped by an 'L'
+- LSM2 may appear before a quantifier followed by an R-combiner

 _**Q221:** Balerion and the dragons it froze - of the 3 colors he froze dragons the largest number of times_